HTTP API

 authenticated

-means that http_server
+means that http-server

 will check for an auth cookie (set at login/registration), and local_only

-means that http_server
+means that http-server

 will only allow requests that come from localhost